celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 `T - Message type`              |`Vc - currently proposed value`
 `RCC - round change certificate`|`PCc - current prepared certificate`
 `PC - prepared certificate`     |`Sc - current participant state`
-`S - participant state`         |`Msgs - set of messages sent and received for the current height` `M or N - message sets`         |`Events - set of events received from the application`
+`S - participant state`         |`Msgs - set of all sent and received messages` `M or N - message sets`         |`PendingEvent - the most recent event sent from the application`

 ```
 // Upon receiving this event the algorithm transitions to the next height the
 // final committed event signifies that the application has accepted the agreed
 // upon value for the current height.
-upon: <FinalCommittedEvent> ∈ Events
+upon: <FinalCommittedEvent> = PendingEvent
-  Msgs ← nil
-  Events ← nil
+  PendingEvent ← nil
   Hc ← Hc+1
   Rc ← 0
   Rd ← 0